FOREX-Tokyo warns again on yen strength

 Fed chair Janet Yellen’s caution on policy has cooled any thoughts of a rise before mid-year even while a number of her colleagues have sounded more bullish.

-The dollar index of its strength against a basket of other major currencies was down marginally at 94.178.
-It was 0.1 higher against the euro at $1.1392.
-(Editing by Ed Osmond)
+The dollar index of its strength against a basket of other major currencies was roughly steady at 94.285.
+It was 0.2 higher against the euro at $1.1383.